 Mail: see person responsible / Imprint with the addition "Data protection"

-In the following, we provide the legal basis of the Data Protection Basic Regulation (DSGVO), on the basis of which we process personal data.
-Please note that in addition to the regulations of the DSGVO, national data protection regulations may apply in your or our country of residence and domicile.
-If, in addition, more specific legal bases are applicable in individual cases, we will inform you of these in the data protection declaration.
+In the following, we share the legal bases of the General Data Protection Regulation (DSGVO), on the basis of which we process personal data.
+Please note that in addition to the regulations of the DSGVO, the national data protection regulations in your or our country of residence and domicile may apply.
+Furthermore, should more specific legal bases be relevant in individual cases, we will inform you of these in the data protection declaration.

-National data protection regulations in Germany: In addition to the data protection regulations of the Basic Data Protection Regulation, national data protection regulations apply in Germany.
-These include in particular the law on protection against misuse of personal data in data processing (Federal Data Protection Act (BDSG)).
-In particular, the BDSG contains special regulations on the right to information, the right to deletion, the right of objection, the processing of special categories of personal data, processing for other purposes and transmission as well as automated decision making in individual cases including profiling.
-Furthermore, it regulates data processing for the purposes of the employment relationship (Section 26 BDSG), in particular with regard to the establishment, implementation or termination of employment relationships and the consent of employees.
+National data protection regulations in Germany: In addition to the data protection regulations of the General Data Protection Regulation, national regulations on data protection apply in Germany.
+These include, in particular, the Act on Protection against Misuse of Personal Data in Data Processing (Federal Data Protection Act (BDSG)).
+In particular, the BDSG contains special regulations on the right to information, the right to erasure, the right to object, the processing of special categories of personal data, processing for other purposes and transmission, as well as automated decision-making in individual cases, including profiling.
+Furthermore, it regulates data processing for employment purposes (Section 26 BDSG), in particular with regard to the establishment, implementation or termination of employment relationships as well as the consent of employees.
 Furthermore, state data protection laws of the individual federal states may apply.

-These measures shall include in particular the safeguarding of confidentiality, integrity and availability of data by controlling physical and electronic access to data as well as access, input, disclosure, safeguarding of availability and segregation of data relating thereto.
-Furthermore, we have established procedures to ensure that data subjects' rights are exercised, data is deleted, and responses are made to any threats to the data.
-Furthermore, we take the protection of personal data into account as early as the development or selection of hardware, software and processes in accordance with the principle of data protection, by designing technology and by using data protection-friendly default settings.
+The measures include, in particular, safeguarding the confidentiality, integrity and availability of data by controlling physical and electronic access to the data as well as access to, input of, disclosure of, assurance of availability of and segregation of the data.
+Furthermore, we have established procedures to ensure the exercise of data subjects' rights, the deletion of data, and responses to data compromise.
+Furthermore, we already take the protection of personal data into account during the development or selection of hardware, software as well as procedures in accordance with the principle of data protection, through technology design and through data protection-friendly default settings.

-Abbreviation of the IP address: If it is possible or not necessary for us to save the IP address, we will shorten or have your IP address shortened.
-In the case of shortening the IP address, also known as "IP masking", the last two numbers of an IP address are deleted (the IP address in this context is an identifier individually assigned to an Internet connection by the online access provider).
-The purpose of shortening the IP address is to prevent or significantly impede the identification of a person based on their IP address.
+Shortening of the IP address: If it is possible for us or if it is not necessary to store the IP address, we will shorten your IP address or have it shortened.
+In the case of IP address shortening, also known as "IP masking", the last two numbers of an IP address are deleted (in this context, the IP address is an identifier individually assigned to an Internet connection by the online access provider).
+The shortening of the IP address is intended to prevent or make it significantly more difficult to identify a person by their IP address.

 SSL encryption (https): To protect your data transmitted via our online offer, we use SSL encryption.
 You can recognize such encrypted connections by the prefix https:// in the address line of your browser.